 Let’s look at each platform to see what they have to offer creators.

 There are a few things to note for creative concepts.
-First, Snapchat has the coolest AR (Augmented reality) features, so you don’t have to be an expert to make interesting videos.
+First, Snapchat has the coolest augmented reality(AR) features, so you don’t have to be an expert to make interesting videos.

 Alternatively, Instagram Reels allow for longer videos and encourage evergreen content.
 However, Instagram keeps a much tighter rein on music use, so take caution.

 TikTok, on the other hand, has always catered to the concept of trending, much like the original Vines.
-So, a lot of the content that does well are the ones that follow the current trends.
+So, a lot of the content that does well is the kind that follows the current trends.
 There are a few features on TikTok that let you play off others’ videos, respond to them or remix them with your own ideas.
 Additionally, TikTok has a robust library of music you can use on your videos.

 Some of the biggest differences are in the traffic, algorithms and analytics on each service.